ladan-gh/inventory_project/Documentation/Scenario.md

-## purpose
+# Purpose
-The purpose of this scenario is to know the process of execution of the work in the product warehouse system and the central sales office.
+The purpose of this scenarios is to know the process of execution of the work in the product warehouse system and the central sales office.
 Describe the customer as it is delivered in full so that this system can be easily understood and understood by all people who work with it.

+## Scenario 1(Contract Registration)

 ### Users and those involved in this scenario:
 - Customer(User)